They're strangers with a painful shared bond: Robert E. Lee enslaved their ancestors

 "These families refuse to allow him to be a figure of division and instead take the opportunity to come together and grapple with hard history and find the family tie that exists," she says.

-"At the end of the day, we're all friends, we're all able to talk about things that are difficult without fighting or being in our feelings or angry," Torres says.
+"At the end of the day, we're all friends.
+We're all able to talk about things that are difficult without fighting or being in our feelings or angry," she says.

 Some of the newfound relationships have been transforming.